 Robert the Bruce had a much smaller army for the battle of Bannockburn, it was only around 5000 men strong compared to Edwards II’s much larger army.
 The Scots only had a small cavalry and the bulk of the army was made up of foot soldiers.

-King Robert was a clever military man and it is also part of legendary tales that he had the help of the best military minds of the time in the form of the Knights Templar military who would fight along side his armies.
+Robert the Bruce was a clever military man and it is also part of legendary tales that he had the help of the best military minds of the time in the form of the Knights Templar military who had sought sanctuary in Scotland and would fight alongside his armies.

 The Scottish army would create shield formations with their infantry who were also armed with pike weapons that were like very long spears.